-Applying for college is an exciting experience, but sometimes it can be hard to decide what to study and where you want to go.
+Looking for new opportunities after school is an exciting experience, but sometimes it can be hard to decide what you want to do next.

 Listing your preferences